skoumalcz/teanity-plugin/readme.md

     * disabled by default
 * setting versions from git
     * disabled by default
+    * allows for adjusting version code by predefined multiplier
+        * this might be beneficial for projects that do not conform with the version types defined below
     * options
         * `com.skoumal.teanity.plugin.VersionType.NONE` (default)
         * `com.skoumal.teanity.plugin.VersionType.SEMANTIC` (1.5.20)